trhgquan/trhgquan.github.io/docs/index.markdown

 title: About
 ---

-Currently I'm a Knowledge Engineering student at [The VNUHCM - University of Science](https://en.hcmus.edu.vn), batch of 2019 and majoring in **Natural Language Processing**.
-I'm also planning to become a MSc. in Computer Science, focusing on **Natural Language Processing**.
+Currently, I'm a Knowledge Engineering student at [The VNUHCM - University of Science](https://en.hcmus.edu.vn), batch of 2019 and majoring in Natural Language Processing.
+I'm also planning to become an MSc. in Computer Science, focusing on **Natural Language Processing**.

 ## Research Interests
 My research topics in Natural Language Processing include: